jurmerlo/jurmerlo.github.io/src/content/docs/blog/2025-04-17_lunas_project_setup.md

 });
 ```

-Using the `index.ts` inside the lunas folder to as entry point and only export the types inside the `lunas` folder.
+Using the `index.ts` inside the `lunas` folder as the entry point.
+Only the types inside the `lunas` folder are exported.

-I also have an extra tsconfig called `tsconfig.build.json`:
+I also have an additional tsconfig called `tsconfig.build.json`:
 ```json
 {
   "extends": "./tsconfig.json",